Price of information in games of chance: a statistical physics approach: Conclusions and Outlook

 From a general point of view, our work provides a novel framework, grounded in complexity science, to address a crucial and understudied problem in econometrics and in the emerging field of \emph{infonomics}, which concerns quantifying the price of information.
 In particular, we hope that our study can lay the foundations for further work aimed at enabling a fair assignment of monetary value to an asset as intangible as information, in a controlled and replicable setting, in absence of a data exchange.

 The framework we proposed is very general and flexible, and it could accommodate several modifications aimed at improving the realism of the setting.

 For example, we have not considered here the ``improved'' knowledge about the game that all players gain as more and more rounds are played.
-One could imagine that the information about the first $T$ outcomes will feed into the players' $T+1$-th bet, generating interesting \emph{memory effects}.
+One could imagine that the information about the first $M$ outcomes will feed into the players' $M+1$-th bet, generating interesting \emph{memory effects}.
+Similarly, one could study the effect of revealing a small ``preview'', free of charge, of the data to one or more potential buyers on the seller's profit, irrespective of whether any transaction would occur.

 Another possible outlook would be to assume that the length $R$ of the string of past outcomes held by one player is of finite (possibly short) length.
 This would allow for a further interesting effect to explore, namely the possibility that the data be corrupted or unreliable to begin with.